AI Risks & Safer Containers

 Sycophancy

 Models trained on user-satisfaction signals learn to agree.
 The result is a tool that tells you what you want to hear, including when you are wrong, including when agreeing with you would harm someone.
-In meaning-making contexts — spiritual, therapeutic, identity-interpretive — sycophancy is not a quirk.
+In sense-making contexts — spiritual, therapeutic, identity-interpretive — sycophancy is not a quirk.
 It is a structural risk.

 Persistent memory and dependency